 Deciding to install a patio cover will automatically take your outdoor living experience to the next level.
 Not only will it provide protection from the sun and rain, but you’ll also create the feeling of an extra room in your home.
-You’ll be surprised at how the presence of a patio cover encourages people to see the patio as a hangout space instead of somewhere just reserved for parties and formal eating.
+You’ll be surprised at how the presence of a patio cover encourages people to see the patio as a permanent hangout space instead of somewhere just reserved for parties and formal eating.
+The roof seems to make your deck feel like a new room, even though there are no new walls.
+It may even inspire you to add some artwork to the outside of your home, or buy brand new deck furniture to make the whole space feel brand new and ready for summer.

 However, as soon as you start researching your patio cover, you’ll find a dazzling array of options to choose from.
 Each one has specific benefits and costs that you’ll need to take into account before you embark on your patio cover project.
 Here are some of the most common patio covers: